 Is Photographic Memory Real?
+Case Studies & Brain Processes

-In Professor Squire’s lab, he has asked people who think they have photographic memories to read two or three lines of text and then report the text in reverse order.
-The notion is that if memory works like a photograph, then these people should be able to accomplish the task with ease.
-However, none of the participants could do this successfully.
+In Professor Squire’s lab, he has asked people who think they have photographic memories to read two or three lines of text.
+After, they had to report the text in reverse order.
+If memory works like a photograph, then these people should be able to accomplish the task with ease.

 For Professor Squire, “Memory is more like pieces of a jigsaw puzzle than a photograph.
 To recollect a past event, we piece together various remembered elements and typically forget parts of what happened (examples: the color of the wall, the picture in the background, the exact words that were said)…We are good at remembering the gist of what happened and less good at remembering (photographically) all the elements of a past scene.”

 Not only did their ability to remember the positions go down, but it dropped to the level of the novice players.
-De Groot concluded from this experiment that the original, enhanced performance of the chess players at remembering the positions came from their ability to mentally organize the information they had observed, not from any ability to “photograph” the visual scene.
+De Groot concluded that the original, enhanced performance of the chess players came from their ability to mentally organize the information they had observed, not from any ability to “photograph” the visual scene.

 How to Explain Cases of Photographic Memory

-There have been a few well-documented cases of such remarkable photographic recall, such as “S,” the subject of Alexander Luria’s book, The Mind of a Mnemonist, who could memorize anything from the books on Luria’s office shelves to complex math formulas.
+There have been a few well-documented cases of such remarkable photographic recall, such as “S.” This person was subject of Alexander Luria’s book, The Mind of a Mnemonist.
+He could memorize anything from the books on Luria’s office shelves to complex math formulas.
 Luria also documents a woman named “Elizabeth,” who could mentally project images composed of thousands of tiny dots onto a black canvas.

-In the article How to Improve Your Short-Term Memory: Study Tips to Remember Everything, we go over how pieces of information go through series of stages before they are retained in your long-term memory:
+In the article How to Improve Your Short-Term Memory: Study Tips to Remember Everything, we go over how pieces of information go through a series of stages before they are retained in your long-term memory:

 In these rare cases, visual information gets stored as an actual image in the sensory input/reception stage.
 Since photographic memory involves seeing visual images, it must be on the very basic sensory level that eidetic memory functions.